Dynamics of a vortex lattice in an expanding polariton quantum fluid

-In experiments with superfluid helium \cite{Yarmchuk1979,Be2006}, when the system is {\it put} into rotation at constant frequency $\Omega$, at {\it equilibrium} a regular array of vortices of equal sign unitary charge is formed with an average density in agreement with Eq.~(\ref{eq:feynman}).
-Experiments with gaseous BECs at equilirium in stationary cylindrical traps~\cite{Abo-Shaeer2001, Raman2001} confirm these results with the formation of triangular (or hexagonal) lattices containing up to hundreds of vortices.
-However, in our system the condensate expands due to the absence of confining potential and a stationary state can never be reached, leading to both the vortex spacing and the rotation frequency to change in time.
+In experiments with superfluid helium \cite{Yarmchuk1979,Be2006}, when the system is {\it put} into rotation at constant frequency $\Omega$, at {\it equilibrium} a regular lattice of vortices of equal sign unitary charge is formed with an average density in agreement with Eq.~(\ref{eq:feynman}).
+Experiments with gaseous BECs in cylindrical traps~\cite{Abo-Shaeer2001, Raman2001} confirm these results with the formation of triangular (or hexagonal) lattices, which are ground state configurations in the rotating frame, containing up to hundreds of vortices.
+However, in our system, the polariton fluid expands due to the absence of the confining potential and moreover a stationary state can never be reached, leading to both the vortex spacing and the rotation frequency to change in time.
+In order to quantitatively describe the change of the inter-vortex distance, we can think to the initial condition as that of a rigid-body rotation, in agreement to the Feynman-Onsager relation, with the azimuthal velocity proportional to the distance from the centre, ${v} = ({\bm \Omega} \times {\bm r}) \cdot \hat{\bm e}_{\theta}$.
+In the absence of interactions, given that the fluid is free to expand, every particle continues to move along a straight line with the initial velocity $\bm v$~\cite{Rozas97}.
+The inter-vortex distance $\mathrm{d}(t)$ increases following a law of analogue form to what is expected for the density of a diffracting optical beam and for an expanding BEC of non-interacting particles after the release from a magnetic trap,